-9. □Y Do you have a dr i 'es iving license? □No 10. e, why don't you have a driving license?
-(Please tio ck as many as are a □ I prefer public □ I reasons • s there are other ways of getting around □ Because of en vironmental l cannot afford a dri /) iving school Owning a car is too me uch hassle □ Other 11. .
+9. □Y Do you have a dr i 'es iving license? □No □ I If No in the abov cannot afford to be e, why don't you uy a car have a driving license?
+(Please tio ck as many as are a □ I prefer public ipplicable) transport □ I reasons It is not necessary a s s there are other ways of getting around □ Because of en vironmental □ I (specify l cannot afford a dri /) iving school Owning a car is too me uch hassle □ Other 11. .
 If Yes in the abov e, why don't you have a car?
 (Please tick as many a as are applicable)